Tribler/gumby/docs/hello_world.rst

 .. code-block:: python

     ## hello_world.scenario ##
-    # With this we tell Gumby to load the DispersyModule, which takes care of providing a Dispersy instance for us
+    # With this we tell Gumby to load the TriblerModule, which takes care of providing an IPv8 instance for us
-    # If you want extended Tribler functionality, you should use gumby.modules.tribler_module.TriblerModule instead
-    &module gumby.modules.dispersy_module.DispersyModule
+    &module gumby.modules.tribler_module.TriblerModule

     # This tells Gumby to load our hello_world_module.py file's HelloWorldModule class
     &module experiments.hello_world.hello_world_module.HelloWorldModule

     # At 0 seconds into the experiment, make sure our HelloWorldCommunity does not communicate with the outside world
-    @0 isolate_community HelloWorldCommunity
+    @0 isolate_ipv8_overlay HelloWorldCommunity

-    # At 1 second into the experiment, start running Dispersy
+    # At 1 second into the experiment, start running Tribler (and IPv8)
     @1 start_session

     # At 2 seconds into the experiment, introduce all of the peers to each other
     @2 introduce_peers

-    # At 15 seconds into the experiment, reset our Dispersy statistics
-    # And draw a line in our output graphs called `start-experiment`
+    # At 15 seconds into the experiment, draw a line in our output graphs called `start-experiment`
-    @15 reset_dispersy_statistics
     @15 annotate start-experiment

     # At 30 seconds into the experiment, call a HelloWorldModule function